JosephWardDotTech/josephwarddottech.github.io/testtalkswales.md

 driver.quit()
 ```

 The Chrome DevTools Protocol (CDP) allows for very granular control over network activity.
 Here, we are using it to monitor when requests are sent and when requests are sent.
-Selenium has [https://www.selenium.dev/documentation/webdriver/bidirectional/chrome_devtools/](various ways) of using CDP, which also allow you to do interesting things like modify outgoing requests and incoming responses, simulate network conditions, etc.
+Selenium has (https://www.selenium.dev/documentation/webdriver/bidirectional/chrome_devtools/)[various ways] of using CDP, which also allow you to do interesting things like modify outgoing requests and incoming responses, simulate network conditions, etc.

 ## How Cypress Does It - Network Proxying